Chapter 7: Class Template Instantiation

 Learning about extern templates

-In the previous example, we had only declared the template class in the header file, but it was not defined.
-If the complete definition of the template class is available in the same translation unit, then the compiler must instantiate the template class in that translation unit if there is a reference to the template class.
-So, if the header file contains both the template class declaration and definition, then the compiler is obliged to instantiate the template class every translation unit the header file is included.
-To avoid this, C++11 introduced extern templates.
-Using an extern template, you can force the compiler not to instantiate the template class in the current translation unit.
-Let us now define a template in the following header file:
+In the previous example, we had only declared the template class in the header file, not defined it.
+If the complete definition of the template class is available in the same translation unit, then the compiler must instantiate the template class if there is a reference to it.
+So, if the header file contains both the template class declaration and definition, the compiler is obliged to instantiate the template class in every translation unit where that header is included.

 #ifndef __SAMPLE_TEMPL_HEADER__